wanx-troopers/wanx-troopers.github.io/extra-tools/other-image-models.md

 > I call that distill look; but I agree zit looks less AI than other models

+A surprising match was found between `.safetensors` shared as Aquif and `Magic-Wan-Image-V1`.

 ## 2025.12.05

 While previously LongCat referred only to a video generation model now we also have image generation and editing models under the same name